Documentation Index

 Custom Event Fields per Campaign

 Some campaigns may need additional data captured with an event.
-You can define custom fields that must be submitted alongside the event.- Open a campaign and go to Settings > Event Manager.
+You can define custom fields that must be submitted alongside the event.

 - Select the event you want to customize.